|Theodore David "Ted" Schrader|

 Although all three Schrader brothers had since passed away, they had done so in the recent past.
 These were men who left families still harboring relatively fresh, fond memories, and if my mother proved to be the child of Theodore or Edward Schrader it would mean revealing an extramarital affair.
 This could get messy.

 The eldest of the three Schrader brothers was Theodore David "Ted" Schrader.
 Born in 1912 in South Bend, Indiana, he grew up in Niles, Michigan, in the extended Daugherty block on Pine Street.
 Married at nineteen to his fifteen-year-old bride, June, in 1931, he spent his entire life in Niles, Michigan, working for forty-two years at Tyler Refrigeration Corporation before retiring in 1973.
-He died in 1993 in Niles, Michigan, his ability to stay grounded in one location his entire life a rather shocking contrast to the generations before him.
+He died in 1993 in Niles, Michigan.
+His ability to stay grounded in one location his entire life lies in shocking contrast to the generations before him.
 He raised four children, born widely spaced between 1932 and 1949, all living.
 Only his two sons lived locally.
 I located a daughter-in-law on Facebook.
 She was my chosen representative to obtaining "Ted DNA."